 When a property owner suffers sudden damage to his or her house or someone visiting the property is injured, homeowners insurance can provide critical financial protection against loss.
 Although homeowners insurance policies include protections against many forms of loss, there are certain hazards and types of loss that frequently are not covered.
 Homeowners often do not realize this until a claim is submitted.
-Experienced Miami-Dade County attorney J.P.
-Gonzalez-Sirgo has provided examples of common types of hazards that may not be covered by the typical homeowner policy in Florida.
+Examples of common types of hazards that may not be covered by the typical homeowner policy in Florida:

 - Mold: Coverage for mold damage generally must be purchased as a separate policy, endorsement, or rider.
 However, mold may not be covered if it is the product of a longstanding trickle of water as opposed to a unique sudden event that causes water damage.